justinrgarrard/world-of-naevis.net/docs/adventuring/downtime/alchemy.md

 #### Example

 Maric has proficiency in the Alchemist and Herbalist tools.
 During downtime, he spends 50 gp on ingredients, allowing him to create two items.
-He chooses to make a bottle of _Winterbloom Extract_ and a _Potion of Healing_.
+He chooses to make a flask of _Agua Regia_ and a _Potion of Healing_.